-Students may take a maximum of two credit courses through Kingswood Extended in any one semester, and a maximum of 24 credit hours during their course of study at the University.
+Students may take a maximum of two credit courses in any one semester, and, with permission, a maximum of half of an undergraduate degree through Kingswood Extended during their course of study at the University.
 Students completing their Supervised Ministry Experience or Student Teaching normally are not permitted to take a course through Kingswood Extended in that semester.